 "...You learned English... in nine months?"she finally asked in awe and incredulous disbelief.
 He nodded slowly without comment, the bitterness that had blossomed in his heart only half-masked.

 "That's incredible.
-You speak so well, I never would have guessed.
+I never would have thought that was possible.
 You must be incredibly smart and well-adaptive."
 In any other situation, he would have shrugged modestly.
 But he didn't move, more annoyed than pleased.
 Why did he feel so annoyed that she looked so surprised?
 Wasn't that the point of learning to be human in the first place?
 To surprise everyone with his charm and wit?

 "Surely you didn't teach yourself that quickly, though,"she commented, "Did someone help you?"
 He paused for a moment before wordlessly nodding.